re#encounter

 music to stir and lift the spirits

-the thunderous griot Kaito Winse (Avalanche Kaito),
+thunderous griot Kaito Winse (Avalanche Kaito),

 cumbia shamanka Paula León (Indios Beta, AMAWA),